Playboy Enterprises, Inc. v. Netscape Communications Corp.: Impact

 Playboy Enterprises, Inc. v.
-Netscape Communications Corp. has been noted as an important precedent on the matter of using trademarked terms to generate targeted ads on the Internet, and on the need for full identification on the origin of the resulting ads.
+Netscape Communications Corp. has been noted as an important precedent on the matter of using trademarked terms to generate targeted ads on the Internet, and on the need for full identification of the origin of the resulting ads.
 The ruling has also been cited as an important development in assessing the consumer confusion that can be engendered by Internet advertising.